 Certificates issued by notified bodies pursuant to Annex IX, Annex X and Annex XI shall be in Turkish and/or in an EU official language determined by the Authority, or if not determined by the Authority, in an EU official language acceptable to the notified body and/or in Turkish.

-While several European countries offer exemption from their national language rules, the language requirements for medical devices in Turkey are mandatory, regardless of whether the device is intended for professional or layperson use.
+While several European countries offer exemptions from their national language rules, apart from the exceptions provided above, the national language requirements for medical devices in Turkey are mandatory, regardless of whether the device is intended for professional or layperson use.

 Where can we find information on the national language requirements for medical devices in Turkey and other European countries?